First, Some Background Noise

 - Not recommended for touring productions with uncertain future destinations.

-Not All 2.4GHz Systems are the Same
+Not All 2.4GHz Systems are Equal

 If you are operating in an area where 900MHz is not available, or you might sometimes need to travel into those areas, the next best choice is the 2.4GHz band.
-Since this band is heavily congested worldwide and becomes more so everyday, it is important to choose an RF technology that is least susceptible to interference and least likely to cause interference for others.
+Since this band is heavily congested worldwide and becomes more so every day, it is important to choose an RF technology that is least susceptible to interference and least likely to cause interference for others.
 Keep in mind that “others” includes any and all wireless technology in your production, not just strangers outside.
 RC4Magic at 2.4GHz uses Direct Sequence Spread Spectrum (DSSS), rather than more common Frequency Hopping Spread Spectrum (FHSS).
 This is because DSSS delivers the best possible performance in a crowded RF space.

 The key to better performance using DSSS is a mathematical principle called process gain.
 The nature of FHSS does not provide significant process gain.
 Only RC4Magic systems deliver wireless DMX with this important performance advantage.
 Once again, don’t take our word for it — read this third-party paper, noting Figure 2.